-- i) Fish are the only pets allowed and may be kept in properly maintained aquariums of 20 gallons of water or less. - ii) Any resident found with a pet will be fined \$75 and will be asked to immediately remove the pet. - iii) Any subsequent violation will result in \$100 fine and may be subject to disciplinary action, including removal from housing. - iv) Residents may be responsible for costs for cleaning, fumigation and any other damages. - v) Guests are not permitted to bring their pets into any Residence Hall or apartment. - vi) Only approved animals are allowed within the residence halls (Approved Animals) after all proper documentation has been collected by Student Disability Services and the resident completed his/her meeting with the Associate Director of Residence Life and Housing Operations.
+- i) Pets are not allowed in any Residence Hall at any time. - ii) Fish are the only pets allowed and may be kept in properly maintained aquariums of 20 gallons of water or less. - iii) Any resident found with a pet will be fined \$75 and will be asked to immediately remove the pet. - iv) Any subsequent violation will result in \$100 fine and may be subject to disciplinary action, including removal from housing. - v) Residents may be responsible for costs for cleaning, fumigation and any other damages. - vi) Guests are not permitted to bring their pets into any Residence Hall or apartment. - vii) Only approved animals are allowed within the residence halls (Approved Animals) after all proper documentation has been collected by Student Disability Services and the resident completed his/her meeting with the Assistant Director of Residence Life r) Approved Animals s) Prohibited Items